Yanaon: Dates of important events of the merger of French India

-The cession of those loges were just transfer of some land involving a mere 2000 people or so.
-However, the cession of the five French establishments did not happen overnight and it was a gradual process that got dragged until 1962.
-Only exception was Chandernagore where a plebiscite was conducted in 1949 and got merged into Indian Union soon later.
+The cession of those loges was just a transfer of some land involving a mere 2000 people or so.
+However, the cession of the five French establishments did not happen overnight and it was a gradual process that got dragged on until 1962.
+The only exception was Chandernagore where a plebiscite was conducted in 1949 and got merged into Indian Union soon later.